 Ownership disputes arise in the context of a corporate entity, such as a partnership, corporation, or LLC.
 Each entity has distinct rules for the owners' rights, responsibilities, and operating procedures.

-Business entities are generally contained in Chapters 300-323A of Minnesota Statutes.
+Business entities are generally governed by Chapters 300-323A of Minnesota Statutes.
 Most chapters have default rules for ownership structures and responsibilities, but often allow owners to modify rules in ownership agreements.
-Ownership disputes are generally governed by contract principles as to any agreements, but supplemented by statutes.
+Keep in mind that the legislature occasionally updates these laws, so it can be important to stay current on laws that impact your ownership interest.
+Ownership disputes for traditional business entities are generally governed by contract principles as to any agreements, but supplemented by statutes.

 Some businesses are owned by non-traditional entities.
 For example, estate planning lawyers sometimes put ownership interests in trust entities.
 The trustee will be able to assert the ownership interests because the business is a trust asset.